-When making their decision the Corporate Director should consider if the:
+When making their decision the Corporate Director should consider if:

-- Employee should be dismissed due to being incapable of carrying out the requirements of their post due to consistent high levels of absence. - A further review period be set to continue to monitor attendance levels. - If any reasonable adjustments need to be considered under the Disability Discrimination Act.
+- the employee should be dismissed due to being incapable of carrying out the requirements of their post due to consistent high levels of absence. - a further review period should be set to continue to monitor attendance levels. - Any reasonable adjustments need to be considered under the Disability Discrimination Act.

 The Corporate Director will normally announce the decision at the end of the Hearing and this will be confirmed in writing to the employee within 5 working days.
-In cases of dismissal the appropriate notice period will be paid according to the employees Terms and Conditions of Service.
+In cases of dismissal the appropriate notice period will be paid according to the employee's Terms and Conditions of Service.